Beauty and the Boss (TV series)

-Beauty and the Boss (愛美麗狂想曲; lit.
-Amelia's Rhapsody) is a Hong Kong television series created and produced by television network TVB.
-Executive produced by Marco Law, it exclusively premiered on myTV Super OTT streaming service in December 2020 as the platform's original series before being broadcast on TVB Jade from 22 March 2021 to 30 April 2021 for 30 episodes.
-With romantic comedy as the central theme and a cast starring Ali Lee, Moses Chan, Edwin Siu, Raymond Cho, Jeannie Chan, Harriet Yeung, and Zoie Tam, it chronicles the lives of a group of colleagues and friends working at the fictional public relations company, Skywise Strategy Group.
+Beauty and the Boss (愛美麗狂想曲 (Amelia's Rhapsody)) is a Hong Kong television series created by television network TVB, with Marco Law serving as producer.
+It premiered exclusively on the myTV Super streaming service in December 2020 as the platform's original series, before airing on TVB Jade from 22 March 2021 to 30 April 2021 for 30 episodes.
+A romantic comedy at its core, the series stars Ali Lee, Moses Chan, Edwin Siu, Raymond Cho, Jeannie Chan, Harriet Yeung, and Zoie Tam, and chronicles the lives of colleagues and friends working at the fictional public relations company Skywise Strategy Group.